ajh123/blog/src/content/posts/how-i-built-mc-router-an-enterprise-ready-minecraft-proxy-in-under-4-hours.md

 1. Routing based on the [Handshake packet](https://minecraft.wiki/w/Java_Edition_protocol/Packets#Handshake) - Allows routing players to different backend servers based on the hostname they use to connect.
 2. HAProxy Protocol v1 support - Allows passing the original client's IP address to the backend game server, which is crucial for logging and player management.
 3. Optional UDP packet routing - Supports routing UDP packets, which is essential for a few Minecraft mods.
-4. A config service API draft - Once completed, this will allow dynamic configuration of the proxy via a RESTful API secured with ed25519 keys.
+4. A config service API draft - Once completed, this will allow dynamic configuration of the proxy via a RESTful API secured with ed25519 keys. [^1]

+[^1]: This API has since become a plain JSON over WebSocket service, allowing real-time updates to the proxy configuration [see the code](https://github.com/CloudinatorMC/mc-router/tree/main/src/management_api) for more details.

 Upcoming features:
-1. TLS tunnelling - Enables secure connections to the backend game servers, enhancing security and privacy.
+1. TLS tunnelling - Enables secure connections to the backend game servers, enhancing security and privacy. [^2]
 2. Full cloud config synchronisation - Allows the proxy to synchronise its configuration with a central cloud service, making it easier to manage multiple proxies.
 ... and a [public roadmap](https://github.com/orgs/CloudinatorMC/projects/1) with more features to come!

+[^2]: TLS tunnelling will not be part of the `mc-router` binary itself, instead it will be implemented as a separate sidecar service that works alongside `mc-router`.
+This design choice allows for greater flexibility and modularity, enabling users to choose their preferred TLS solution without being tied to a specific implementation within the proxy.

 ## Building `mc-router` in Under 4 Hours